 The program includes courses in curriculum theory and design, literacy for diverse learners, educational psychology and classroom management, assessment and evaluation, using technology in the classroom, as well as courses in teaching the various subject areas included in elementary curricula.
 It also requires that you complete an elementary practicum and internship.

-If you are a major another department at UNE - such as biology, chemistry, English, environmental science, environmental studies, history or mathematics - you may consult with an advisor in the Department of Education and then begin taking the courses necessary to earn State of Maine secondary teacher certification (7-12) under the certification categories of life science, physical science, English, history or mathematics.
-Sometimes an additional semester or summer session is required.
+If you are a major in any other department at UNE you may consult with an advisor in the Department of Education and then begin taking the courses necessary to earn State of Maine secondary teacher certification (7-12) under the certification categories of life science, physical science, English, history or mathematics.

 The program provides you with courses in curriculum theory and design, educational psychology and classroom management, assessment and evaluation, and methods classes in your intended teaching area.
 It also includes a secondary practicum and internship.